This article is a companion piece to the video below

 State livestock laws fall into two categories: open range and closed range.
-A subrogating insurance company needs a legal team with an understanding of both types of range laws as the outcome of the claim is dependent on that knowledge.
+A subrogating insurance company needs a legal team with an understanding of both types of range laws, as the outcome of the subrogation claim involving livestock is dependent on that knowledge.

 Even in an open range state, a subrogation handler will want to carefully analyze the legal duties of a tortfeasor whose livestock have caused an injury or accident.
 Primarily, incidents on interstate highways and major county roads are likely to have state laws that address liability.
-In addition, a subrogation handler will want to investigate whether the county in question has passed local laws creating a legal duty to fence the animal at issue.
+In addition, counsel handling a subrogation case should investigate whether the county in question has passed local laws creating a legal duty to fence the animal at issue.

 In a closed range area, the livestock owner has a duty to fence in the animal.
 Failure to adequately confine the livestock can lead to the kind tort liability that negligence law addresses.
 In these areas, livestock owners have a duty to adequately confine livestock as a reasonably prudent person would under like circumstances.
 Where an animal causes injury as a result of a breach of duty, liability for the injury rests with the livestock owner.

 Case Study on Subrogating in Closed Range States: Kansas Livestock Laws

 Kansas provides an example of a state that has fairly standard laws when it comes to this kind of liability.
 First, Kansas statutorily abolished the Common Law of open range and requires that owners keep their animals off the roadway.
 Second, Kansas has not accepted Res Ipsa Loquitor (the thing speaks for itself) in livestock cases.
 Res Ipsa Loquitor in a livestock case would mean that the Court will presume the owner was negligent solely on the basis that the animal was in the roadway.